This post is also available in: Français

 As the pencils get softer (and therefore darker) they are just as easy to shade with.
 The only thing that gets different is that as the pencils get darker, you need to pay attention more to the pressure you are using.
 That is the same with all dark pencils though.
 You need to use the same pressure if you want a uniform tone across a large area.

 When doing line drawings, predictably the Caran d’Ache Grafwood pencils produce an excellent result.
-My only wonder here though is why you would use these pencils for line drawings in the first place.
+My only wonder here though is why the hell you would use these pencils for line drawings in the first place.

 The Caran d’Ache Grafwood pencils are top quality graphite pencils.
 They are best reserved for your best graphite artwork.
 If you simply draw cartoons and gesture drawings with them, you’re not really getting the most out of them.
 Why?
 Because these pencils are so excellent for shading.
 If you are only drawing lines, you don’t need that kind of quality (at least in my opinion you don’t).

 It’s the same thing for writing with Grafwood pencils.
 Yes they’ll feel absolutely great if you write with them or draw graphs.
 Yet I don’t understand why you would pay so much to do that with them.